 Louise Linton was incredibly reckless with her memoir, and she deserves all the criticism that her book will get.
 In attempting to justify herself, she wrote on Twitter that “I wrote with the hope of conveying my deep humility, respect and appreciation for the people of Zambia…” No, you did not!
 You disparaged, belittled and disrespected Zambia.
 You perpetuated the exact same stereotypes of Zambia and the rest of Africa that little white saviours like you have publicized over many generations.

 In December 2015, I had the privilege of being in Madrid to attend the inaugural meeting of the Common Action Forum, a new attempt to engineer solutions to political, social and economic challenges globally.
-Learning from and sharing ideas with world-leading experts on social justice,… Read More »The Burden of History, Tradition and Reputation
+Learning from and sharing ideas with world-leading experts on social justice, political reform and economic ideology was a welcome addition to my regular investments in education… Read More »The Burden of History, Tradition and Reputation

 In this podcast with South Africa’s Power 98.7 FM, I discussed what motivated me to establish the Model African Union in 2013, some of the outcomes of the conference series and my hopes for Africa’s future leadership through this conference.
-For all intents and purposes,… Read More »Power 98.7 FM: About the Model African Union – 14 March 2016
+For all intents and purposes, the conference is an academic simulation of the structures at the continental level, but I… Read More »Power 98.7 FM: About the Model African Union – 14 March 2016